Allen Fox

-In 1960, he won the National Collegiate Athletics Association (NCAA) doubles title with Larry Nagler for the University of California at Los Angeles.
+In 1960, he won the National Collegiate Athletic Association (NCAA) doubles title with Larry Nagler for the University of California at Los Angeles.
 In 1961, Fox won the NCAA singles title.
 In 1962 he won the US National Hard Court title.
 He won a gold medal in singles at the 1965 Maccabiah Games in Israel.
 At the 1969 Maccabiah Games he won gold medals in singles and doubles.

 Fox was elected to the Intercollegiate Tennis Association Hall of Fame, the Southern California Jewish Sports Hall of Fame, the Southern California Tennis Association Hall of Fame, and the UCLA Athletics Hall of Fame.

 Tennis career

 Fox attended Beverly Hills High School, and played tennis for the school.